 We must fight racism, intolerance, discrimination, and bias––whether conscious or unconscious––within ourselves and our Jewish community.
 For too long, in too many places, and without solidarity or support, Jews of color have been questioned, alienated, and treated as the “other”.
 Jews of color are often unseen, or even actively erased in our communal conversations and prioritizations.
 While it may feel deeply uncomfortable, those of us who present as white Jews, therefore benefiting from white privilege, must remind ourselves of the platforms we have to make sustainable change.

 Our mission has two pieces: to fight for equity and justice, and to fight antisemitism, including its contemporary manifestation as “anti-Zionism”.
-If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––no matter their personal views, we are failing our mandate as an organization founded to fight for social justice and equity.
+If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––we are failing our mandate as an organization founded to fight for social justice and equity.

 During the summer of 2020, Jewish leaders of color wrote a powerful open letter calling on all of us to do better.
 It was a message that many of us needed to hear.
 At Zioness, we intend to honor that call with intentionality.

 Since its inception, Zioness has publicly and privately urged Jewish communal institutions to engage more deeply with diverse Jewish leaders and organizations and to strive to be far more inclusive.
 But we have not done nearly enough.
 We at Zioness know that our fight against white supremacy and systemic racism must begin inside the community we are so proud to belong to and serve.
 While individual Jews and Zionesses can and do show up regularly in racial justice spaces, we must do the hard work internally in the Jewish community: True allyship demands that our work begin amongst ourselves and penetrate all aspects of our lives.

 In line with this effort, Zioness commits to the following: